Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-01.md

 # Content Page
 We are back to the Base Project.

 I add `New Item` to the project,  and select _Source File_.
 There is no XAML option.
 That is something I will miss, but even in a C# project project XAML is optional.
+I name it `Page1.fs`, and create a very basic outline of Xamarin Forms Page.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNjQ4ODU0MjMsLTE5NjY5NDE0NjksLT
+eyJoaXN0b3J5IjpbLTE5MjgwOTk0NTYsLTE5NjY5NDE0NjksLT
 E3MzAyMDE3NzQsMTUzNjU1NTAwNywyNjc1MTY2LDEwMTk3Mjky
 NTEsLTQ1MzkyMTMzMCwzMjExOTA4OTddfQ==
 -->